Can you visit the incredible cities of Alcobaca, Batalha, and Tomar in one day? Yes! We show you how to do it as a day trip from Lisbon Portugal

 The second monastery to visit on our list was in the town Batalha, which is only 30 minutes and 24 km (15 miles) from Alcobaca by car.
-The Batalha Monastery (Mosterio de Santa Maria da Vitoria) has a dramatic and detailed exterior that really stands out amongst the modern town of Batalha.
-It is a Dominican Abbey built over several years in the 1430s in gothic style with strong Manueline accents.
-Its great architectural value and historical significance led to the building being classified as World Heritage in 1983.
+The Batalha Monastery (Monasterio de Santa Maria da Vitoria) has a dramatic and detailed exterior that really stands out amongst the modern architecture of Batalha Portugal.
+It was the perfect second stop on our tour of Alcobaca, Batalha, and Tomar.

 Interior of Batalha Monastery

-Claustro Real (Royal Cloisters)
+Claustro Real (Royal Pantheon)

 The Royal Cloisters or the Royal Pantheon of the Batalha Monastery was one of the most dramatic parts of the complex.
 The cloister was originally designed in Gothic style by Afonso Domingues in the late 1380s.
 But the Manueline additions by Diogo de Boitac really gives the Claustro Real the dramatic style that has made it so popular.

 And boy, did it ever take our breath away.
-It was made even more striking when compared to the very plain Claustro de Dom Afonso V which is also on site.
+It was made even more striking when compared to the very plain Claustro de Dom Afonso V which is also on part of the Batalha Monastery.

 Capelas Imperfeitas (Unfinished Chapels)

-The Convent of Christ (Convento do Cristo)
+The Convent of Christ in Tomar Portugal (Convento do Cristo)

-The third and final monastery on our list was in the town of Tomar, which is roughly 40 minutes east of Batalha on highway IC9.
+The third and final monastery on our list was in the town of Tomar Portugal, which is roughly 40 minutes east of Batalha on highway IC9.
 Placed on the UNESCO World Heritage List in 1983, the Convento do Cristo is impossible to miss when driving into the small city of Tomar.
 This Knights Templar headquarters is on a hill and rises above its wooded surroundings.

-The Great Cloister
+The Great Cloister of the Tomar Monasteries

 From the church, we explored the many cloisters within the monastery.
-The Convento do Cristo had no less than 5 cloisters.
+The Convento do Cristo has 8 cloisters.
 The most picturesque of the Tomar monasteries is the Great Cloister.
-The Great Cloister of Tomar has concealed spiral staircases that can be found in the corners of the Great Cloister leading to the Terrace of Wax.
+The Great Cloister of Tomar has concealed spiral staircases that can be found in the corners leading to the Terrace of Wax.

 Tips for Visiting the Monasteries of Alcobaca, Batalha and Tomar